ftdot/magex/README.md

 >
 > This is the **dev** branch.
 It means, that
 > product of this version in the development
-> status and have unstability API.
+> status and have unstable API.

 A game engine designed for **Survio**.
 It can be used to write your own games.
 But, this product